tulip-project/tulip/README.md

 # tulip
-A Distributed Hash Table and overlay network.
+An anonymising Peer to Peer overlay network.